The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Measurability of eccentricity using Bayesian inference

 We present the findings of our Bayesian inference in terms of $\sigma^{\rm MCMC}_{e,\rm rel}[\%]$ in Fig.~\ref{fig:MCMC_diff}.
 Systems with $e_{1{\rm yr}} \gtrsim 10^{-1.5}$ will mostly lead to the measurement of eccentricity to a relative error of less than $1$ per cent for lower-mass MBHBs and $\lesssim10$ per cent for higher-mass binaries, independent of $q$.
 The lowest value of eccentricity ($e_{\rm min}$) that LISA can measure with a less than $50$ per cent relative error is $10^{-2.75}$ for $M_z=10^{4.5}~\MSun$.

-We set $50$ per cent Bayesian relative error as a fiducial threshold for the measurement of eccentricity.
+We set $50$ per cent Bayesian relative error as a fiducial threshold for the measurement of eccentricity\footnote{See Appendix \ref{AppB} for the minimum eccentricity based upon the Bayes factor.}.
 We summarize the results of all our MCMC runs in terms of the minimum measurable eccentricity ($e_{\rm min}$) by LISA as a function of total mass and mass ratio in Fig.~\ref{fig:min_ecc_MCMC}.
 The results are mostly independent of mass ratio, although we witness some slight change for higher-mass ratios ($q=8$). $e_{\rm min}$ for heavier systems is around $10^{-1.5}$, whereas for lighter MBHBs the eccentricity can be measured down to $\sim10^{-2.75}$.
 The measurement of eccentricity in this regime can have far-reaching astrophysical consequences which we present in the discussion.